Many brands of vegan chocolate offer extraordinary flavor, coupled with a commitment to fair trade production practices.

 Dark chocolate might initially seem unpleasantly bitter.
 If you grew up devouring Hershey Kisses and Nestle Crunch Bars, it may take you some time to acquire a taste for 80+ percent chocolate.
 Perhaps the best way forward involves starting with vegan chocolate in the 70 percent range, and then gradually working your way up to higher percentages.

 But what if you’re really craving—chocolate snobs be damned—is the mild flavor of milk chocolate?
-Fear not; three all-vegan companies offer what you’re seeking:
+Fear not; four all-vegan companies offer what you’re seeking:

 Fair-Trade Dark Chocolate

 Much of the world’s chocolate—even expensive gourmet vegan dark chocolate—is produced by exploited or enslaved workers.
 The Washington Post reported in 2019 that, “…the odds are substantial that a chocolate bar bought in the United States is the product of child labor.”

 Fortunately, many vegan chocolate brands carry a fair-trade label.
 The best resource to learn more about fair-trade chocolate is through this regularly-updated list published by the Food Empowerment Project.